MarkZhang3/task_scheduler/README.md

 You can see it live [here](http://markzhang.pythonanywhere.com/login/?next=/)

-## Motivation
-I have a hard time keeping track of what I need to do day to day.
-Often I’ll think of things to do for my day in the morning but then forget everything I planned out by the afternoon.
-I wanted to make a simple website where I can keep track of tasks I want to get done and also send myself email reminders to actually complete the tasks.

 ## Features
 Task scheduler has a Login/Logout and user authentication system.
 (There is a demo feature to use the app without needing to make a new user)